 Kerala’s spread of morning dishes – Appam, Uppuma, idli, masala dosa,appams , Puttu etc. have been rated among the best breakfast in the world by Travel & Leisure magazine.

 Puttu was among the dishes mentioned by National Geographic Traveler as Worlds best breakfast and the magazine described that ordering breakfast is a pleasure for the tongue with dishes like Puttu.
-Puttu is a breakfast dish of steamed cylinders of ground rice layered with coconut eaten usually with papadum, plantain, fish curry, jackfruit, mango, chicken curry and kadala curry.
+Puttu is usually eaten with banana, papadam and kadala curry.
 Puttu is made by slowly adding water to ground rice until the correct texture is achieved.
 It is then spiced, formed and steamed with layers of grated coconut and served hot for breakfast.
 Puttu is generally cooked in a metal puttu kutti vessel with two sections.
-The lower section holds water and the upper section holds the puttu — where the rice mixture is inserted with layers of grated coconut.
+The upper section holds the puttu and lower section holds water — where the rice mixture is inserted with layers of grated coconut and steamed.
 Perforated lids separate the sections to allow the steam to pass between them.
 The best point to taste puttu is any of the tea shops in the villages of Kerala where it is served hot along with spicy kadala curry.

 Idlis are steam cakes that are usually two to three inches in diameter and are made by steaming a batter consisting of fermented black lentils (de-husked) and rice.
 The fermentation process breaks down the starches so that they are more readily metabolized by the body.